darma valley

 It was 1 in the afternoon, and I grabbed myself somewhere in the middle of Darma valley, under the rocky cliffs near the town of Nangling.
 The terrain looked quite walkable but the comfort of a motorcar was far more appealing, despite sitting on the roof.

 The peaks of the Panchachuli glacier were still, at least, 24 hours away from me.
 But I could already feel their presence.
 The sun was unusually bright.
-This was definitely higher up.
+This was higher up.
 At about 13,000 feet above sea level, my ride in Darma Valley wound up quite a bit.

 darma valley trip